 “A duha owns nothing.”

-“There was a duha in the street as I had lunch today, being used to move goods like a stock animal.
+“There was a duha in the street as I had lunch today, moving goods like a stock animal.
 Several people called the fellow by the same name: ‘Romin.’
 Is that some special address?”

 “No, Lady Ahma.”
 It furrowed its brow.
 “Not for the duha.”